Join Our Team

 - Assisting with events or operations within the graduate lounge, as needed.

-- 2022-23 AY Fellows must be available for training and planning in August.
-Required training and team orientation activities will take place the week of August 15th.
+Graduate Programming Fellows and Graduate Assistants 2023-24 AY Fellows must be available for training and planning in August.
+Required training and team orientation activities will take place the week of August 14th.

-Please be aware that if you are employed at more than one campus job, you cannot work more than 20 hours per week in total if you are currently enrolled in classes, per University policy.
+Please be aware that full-time students cannot work more than 20 hours per week in total when they are enrolled in classes, per University policy.

-Any student who is currently and will be registered as a University of Pennsylvania graduate or professional student during the current academic year is eligible to apply for a Fellow position.
+Penn students who are currently and will be registered throughout the upcoming academic year in a degree-bearing graduate or professional program are welcome to apply for a Graduate Fellow or Graduate Assistant position.

 On the basis of the completed application and supporting documents, a select number of applicants will be invited to interview.

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, or status as a Vietnam Era Veteran or disabled veteran in the administration of educational policies, programs or activities; admissions policies; scholarship and loan awards; athletic, or other University administered programs or employment.
 Questions or complaints regarding this policy should be directed to: Executive Director, Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106 or by phone at (215) 898-6993 (Voice) or (215) 898-7803 (TDD).